 -IAN LOGAN, INTERNATIONAL BRAND AMBASSADOR, THE GLENLIVET

 Still, the higher temperatures of summer can mean that a bottle of whisky is warmer than usual, and more drinkers will be looking to cool their dram.
-Here are a few alternative options for cooling your dram.
+Here are a few alternative options for cooling your drink without the risk of diluting the whisky too much.

-Freezer-friendly whisky glasses are another option for chilling your drink.
+Freezer-friendly whisky glasses are another option for ensuring a perfectly chilled whisky.
 These plastic cups have cooling gel within their double walls.
 Two hours in the freezer keeps your drink cold for hours while an insulated rubber grip stops hands from getting chilly.
 Not quite as elegant as a hand-cut crystal tumbler, they might make a good option for a picnic, sporting event or outdoor dinner party.

-Up here in the northern climes at The Glenlivet we don’t often need to cool our drinks.
+Up here in the northern climes at The Glenlivet, we don’t often need to cool our drinks.
 But you should enjoy your whisky whichever way you choose.
 There’s no right or wrong answer when it comes to ice.
+Crushed, cubed, turned into a decorative ice ring or none at all.
 Whatever your preference, we hope you can experience the full range of complex flavours in each expression of The Glenlivet.

 Want to heat things up instead?
 Check out our whisky cocktail recipes including Hot Toddy variations and warm whisky drinks.